uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Queen ♥/Cups
   + upright: caring, emotionally stable, compassionate, calm, comforting.
   + reversed: martyrdom, insecurity, dependence, co-dependency.
++ The Wanderer's Oracle: Wind ‖ Heaven
+  + situation: Winds aloft have cleared the sky and presage more good weather to come for the Wanderer.
+  + admonition: If you can make good use of this time, avoiding distractions and detours, you'll make good progress toward your final destination.
 + Greek Myth: The Odyssey - 8\.
 The Hut of the Swineherd
   + overview: At first, Odysseus doesn't recognize his homeland, but Athena reassures him he's arrived.
     He stores the gifts of the Phaiakians in a cave.
 Then Athena disguises him as an old, wandering beggar